tymyrddin/purple/source/docs/foundations/change-management/lewin.md

 as measurement.

 The notation goes further than the account behind it.
 Topology gives regions, boundaries and paths, none of which have a size.
-The forces drawn across them are arrows, which imply one.
+The forces drawn across them are arrows, which can be read as having one.
 Nothing in the account fixes a scale for a force, so a longer arrow is a judgement about the field rather than a quantity, and the balance in a quasi-stationary equilibrium is asserted rather than computed.
 The sketch of the two routes to L2 is built the same way: six arrows against three, and nothing anywhere saying what one arrow is worth.
 Bernard Burnes